francescor/wirego/README.md

 It requires [Wireguard VPN](https://www.wireguard.com/install/) of course, and Wireguard profiles must be saved into the directory: `/etc/wireguard`

-Script is made with the idea of having *only one* wireguard profile active at a time: so when you turn up a new profile, the active one is taken down.
+Script is made with the idea of having *only one* Wireguard profile active at a time: so when you turn up a new profile, the active one is taken down.